Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 If in the middle of the process I’ve been told my debt ratio is too high to qualify, can I then pay credit cards to better qualify?

-• Freddie Mac (Conventional): Revolving account can be left open after payoff, but could be required to be closed if the underwriter deems it necessary to approve the loan.
+• Freddie Mac (Conventional): The same applies at Fannie Mae — the account can stay open after payoff, but it might need to be closed if the underwriter thinks it’s necessary.

-Getting your financial house in order shows a lender that you’re responsible and financially capable of handling further debt.
-To learn more tips and advice on how to fix your credit before buying a home, read this blog post: How to Repair Poor Credit Before Securing a Home Loan.
+For more tips on how to improve your financial situation before buying a home, check out this blog post: How to Repair Poor Credit Before Securing a Home Loan.

 Didn't find what you were looking for?